 Inquire about ATT membership in its Internal Martial Arts school, Zong Yin Tang Nei Jia Quan (Hall of the Lineage Seal for Internal Family Boxing).
 We can also let you know more about private individual or group class topics and tuitions that we offer.

 Plans and Activities in Martial Arts Education

-Internal Arts Programs (Zong Yin Tang/ZYT): This year, we have further expanded our involvement in martial arts educational projects through ATT both locally and elsewhere.
+Internal Arts Programs (Zong Yin Tang/ZYT): We have continued to expand our involvement in martial arts educational projects through ATT both locally and elsewhere.
 Please note that the ATT internal arts school (ZYT) is distinct and separate from our extension programs and collaborations that we have developed with other groups that wish to feature internal arts along with their other martial arts.

 In the ATT school (ZYT), students and future instructors of our internal martial arts study the Hebei xingyi and Cheng bagua curriculum from the Taiwan lineages of Master Smith.
 They also study the Yin Cheng Gong Fa (YCGF) curriculum consisting of Wu style taiji quan, Hebei xingyi, Yin Fu, Cheng, and Liu styles of bagua, and our qigong and weapons; the YCGF material eminates from the lineage of Master Zhang Yun who studied under the late Grandmaster Wang Peisheng of Beijing.
 Please contact us at ATT if you are interested in study either locally or elsewhere directly under the ATT internal arts school (Zong Yin Tang).
 We can arrange for regular training sessions in the internal arts for your group.

 E-mail link (ZYT Program): Academic Training Traditions (firstname.lastname@example.org)